 - He cut the telegraph lines between Philadelphia and Baltimore.
 (That was like blacking out the internet, Twitter, and Facebook.)
 Before the wires were cut, Pinkerton's man sent him a signal that 'Nuts' (Lincoln) was on his way.

-- He made Lincoln put on a disguise.
+- He made Lincoln put on a disguise for the Baltimore manoeuvre.
 This involved Lincoln in a tam-o-shanter.
 Enemy cartoonists had a field day with this, as Lincoln's appearance was already eminently lampoonable.
 Lincoln was crammed into a tiny sleeping compartment, which he was far too long to fit in comfortably.
 This presumably made it funnier, but poor Abe was unable to sleep.

 - He punched a senator.
 Senator Elihu Washburne from Illnois recognised Abe Lincoln, who was being hurried through Union Station in Washington, in spite of the funny hat and shawl.
 Washburne called out to Lincoln, and before the president-elect could stop him, Pinkerton had clocked the unoffending senator.